spiconich/simpleGitFirstTask/README.md

-# reworkedNTFSdll
+ reworked "first" task with using console
- reworked "first" project with using console
+ +simple branches